GoodarzMehr/gstreamer_camera_driver/README.md

 Examples
 --------

-See the example launch files in the launch directory.
+See the example launch files in the `gstreamer_camera_driver/launch` directory.
 Each launch file launches a Leopard Imaging LI-IMX390 camera connected via a TCP/IP connection.